roq-messaging/RoQ/README.md

 ------------

 We cover different use cases in order to provide you the most suitable way to get your first experience of ROQ.
 You just want to get a try of ROQ ?
-Go to the 'demonstration' section, you will run ROQ on local docker containers that allow you to get your first experience without distrurbing your working environment.
+Go to the 'demonstration' section, you will run ROQ on local docker containers that allow you to get your first experience without disturbing your working environment.
 Are you sure that ROQ is a suitable messaging service for your system ?
 Let's go to the 'local deployment' section in order to develop your service which relies to ROQ or to contribute to ROQ.
 Get reday for the production ?
 Go to the 'production' section, we provide you an automatic deployment script which allows to deploy ROQ on Amazon (we plan to support other environments, stay tunned).